 What if you could make a difference in the community while learning skills you’ll use in your future career?
-Wayne State College is the perfect setting to do just that, and we call it academic service learning.
+WSC is the perfect setting to do just that, and we call it Service-Learning.

 How to Get Involved

 There are two types of Service-Learning at WSC.

 1. ACADEMIC SERVICE-LEARNING: This type of service integrates servcie in the community with academic study.
 Faculty design projects based on meeting identified community needs and advancing students' understanding of course content.